 According to the 1871 census Dr. Aylesworth was practicing medicine and living in Leeds Co. with his wife and daughter, Isabella who was 9 months old.

-A son, William Thomson Aylesworth was born on the 19th of October, 1878 in Lansdowne, Ontario (Leeds Co.) and their son, Robert Francis “Frank” was born in Lansdowne on the 30th of April, 1880.
+A son, William Thomson Aylesworth was born on the 19th of October, 1878 in Lansdowne, Ontario (Leeds Co.).
+Another son, Robert Francis “Frank” was born in Lansdowne on the 30th of April, 1880.

 By 1881, Dr. Aylesworth was living and working in Morpeth.
 The Aylesworth family moved to Toronto around 1885.
 Sadly Dr. Aylesworth’s son William died in Toronto on the 29th of August, 1885 at the age of 6.
 Dr. Aylesworth advertised his practice in the 1889 and 1890 Toronto City Directory.
 The information in the directory, reports that his practice was located at 1468 Queen Street.